 - We provide advice and resources on best practice, including the writing and application of appropriate policies.

 - We provide you with a report based on the results of the evaluation, identifying any recommendations for change.

 - We provide support to your managers and team leaders responsible for a plan of action.

 Once the benchmarks are met, you are awarded the Rainbow Tick.
 This can be displayed and used in any job advertising or business promotion.

-To keep your Rainbow Tick certification valid, we re-check that you are meeting the standards 2-yearly.
+To keep your Rainbow Tick certification valid, we review your certification on an annual basis.

 Approved resources explaining sexual orientation and gender identity:

 The Rainbow Tick is concerned with the health and wellbeing of Rainbow communities in the workplace.
 Some of the foundational work and thinking that underpins the project dates back to this report from 2013.